Principal Investigator:

 James Flewellen (James.Flewellen at ed.ac.uk)

-James completed his PhD at University of Oxford and took part in several exciting projects since.
+James completed his PhD at the University of Oxford and took part in several exciting projects since.
 James is currently leading a project to explore the potential of our novel biosensor technology in a range of industries, including water supply, food and drink, medical diagnostics and environmental monitoring as part of the iCURE program delivered by SETsquared partnership.

 Alex Scott (alexander.scott at ed.ac.uk)